mikethomashaber/blog/_posts/2018-01-01-ViableOrganisations.md

 ---
 layout: post
-title: Creating Viable Organisations
+title: Creating Viable Organizations
---
+---

 Looking at working groups of 'consultants' for example law firms.
 Since these exist they must be viable.
 Looking at how they do this my provide ideas.